 The Miami Marine Stadium, only recently designated historic after much public debate concerning the structural soundness of the cantilevered canopy over its seating, had lain abandoned and unused since Hurricane Andrew roared through South Florida in 1982.

-“It’s significant because it’s a landmark in concrete construction,” Andrew said.
+“It’s significant because it’s a landmark in concrete construction,” Shulman says.
 “It’s an enormous piece of civic architecture for the city.
 It commands views of an inlet, and also looks sideways at the city – it’s a viewing platform to the bay.”

 The structure is an elaborate grandstand that adapts well to the surrounding mangroves and water course.
-“It’s a giant Circus Maximus,” Allen said.
+“It’s a giant Circus Maximus,” he says.
 “It’s a lozenge-shaped race course for boats.”